levante-framework/levante_translations/README.md

 4. Optionally push/merge the audio files to the asset repo, and/or sync them to the appropriate google bucket using 'gsutil rsync -r <src> <bucket>'

-Flow:
+## Code Flow:

 Batch/Shell files call generate_speech.py with the appropriate language code and voice.

-CURRENTLY only PlayHt is supported.
+(CURRENTLY only PlayHt is supported.)

-generate_speech.py compares the desired audio with its persistent cache of what it has already translated.
+_generate_speech.py_ compares the desired audio with its persistent cache of what it has already translated.
 If a string is new or changed, it is placed in 'needed_item_bank_translation.csv'